Jakski/asdf-janet/README.md

 # Now janet commands are available
 janet -v
 ```

+> This plugin supports ref based installation.
+You can get latest Janet commit with: `asdf install janet ref:master`.

 Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to
 install & manage versions.